 Back to Nature

-Make the trip enjoyable for all from the very start.
-When choosing a campsite, look for a level, shaded site; good drainage in case of rain; a nearby place to throw out your trash; and perhaps most important, close proximity to restrooms and the recreational facilities!
+- Make the trip enjoyable for all from the very start.
+When choosing a tent camping campsite, look for a level, shaded site; good drainage in case of rain; a nearby place to throw out your trash; and perhaps most important, close proximity to restrooms and the recreational facilities!

-Keep your family safe.
-Avoid unwanted visits from critters by storing food away and make sure the whole gang understands NOT to feed any animals that may come around.
+- Keep your family safe.
+When you are tent camping, you will want to avoid unwanted visits from critters by storing food away and make sure the whole gang understands NOT to feed any animals that may come around.